Kotlin/dokka/plugins/developer_guide.md

 In order to load a plugin into dokka, your class must extend `DokkaPlugin` class.
 All instances are automatically loaded during dokka setup using `java.util.ServiceLoader`.

 Dokka provides a set of entry points, for which user can create their own implementations.
-They must be delegated using `DokkaPlugin.extending(isFallback: Boolean = false, definition: ExtendingDSL.() -> Extension<T>)` function,that returns a delegate `ExtensionProvider` with supplied definition.
+They must be delegated using `DokkaPlugin.extending(definition: ExtendingDSL.() -> Extension<T, *, *>)` function,that returns a delegate `ExtensionProvider` with supplied definition.

-The function receives optional `isFallback` parameter that determines whether the provided implementation can be overriden by other plugin.

 To create a definition, you can use one of two infix functions`with(T)` or `providing( (DokkaContext) -> T)` where `T` is the type of an extended endpoint.
 You can also use infix functions:
-* `applyIf( () -> Boolean )` to add additional condition whether or not the extension should be used
+* `applyIf( () -> Boolean )` to add additional condition specifying whether or not the extension should be used
 * `order((OrderDsl.() -> Unit))` to determine if your extension should be used before or after another particular extension for the same endpoint
+* `override( Extension<T, *, *> )` to override other extension.
+Overridden extension won't be loaded and overridding one will inherit ordering from it.

 Following sample provides custom translator object as a `DokkaCore.sourceToDocumentableTranslator`